haproxytech/haproxy-lua-cors/README.md

 http-request lua.cors
 ```

 Within the same section, invoke the `http-response lua.cors` action.
-The first parameter is a a comma-delimited list of HTTP methods that can be used.
+The first parameter is a comma-delimited list of HTTP methods that can be used.
 The second parameter is comma-delimited list of origins that are permitted to call your service.
+If an origin starts with a dot, all its subdomains will be allowed.

 ```
-http-response lua.cors "GET,PUT,POST" "example.com,localhost,localhost:8080"
+http-response lua.cors "GET,PUT,POST" "example.com,.example.com,localhost,localhost:8080"
 ```

 You can also whitelist all domains by setting the second parameter to an asterisk: